Montreal-JieZhu/MediPal/README.md

-# MediPal: Your AI Friend for Medicine Q&A
+# MediPal: Your AI Friend for Medical/Clinical Q&A

-MediPal is an open-source medical chatbot that provides comprehensive drug information and symptom-based recommendations using natural-language understanding.
-It is powered by LLM, Agentic RAG and many more.
+MediPal is an open-source medical assistant that provides comprehensive mediciation information and symptom-based recommendations using natural-language understanding which supports voice and message conversation.
+It is powered by local Huggingface LLMs, embedding model, cross-encoder(BERT) and whisper with agent frameworks like langchain, langgraph and many tools.

 ---